atharvabharambe/Interactive-Insights-Dashboard-for-Uber-Service-Data-using-PySpark/README.md

  ### Step 1: Data Ingestion
 - Objective: Import Uber data into the Databricks environment for processing.
 - The Uber dataset is uploaded to the Volume in our specified Schema in a CSV format and imported into Azure Databricks.
-- A new Notebook is created to the Data_ingestion_2 Workspace.
+- A new Notebook is created to the `Data_ingestion_2` Workspace and a Cluster named `Atharva Bharambe's Cluster` needs to be started.
 ### Step 2: Data Transformation

 - Objective: Clean, process, and organize data into structured layers for analysis.